 Tip: There is a hole in the Ozone layer just above Australia which makes for a deceivingly hot sun.
 Lather up yourself and the kids – all day, everyday.
 Even a short walk can get you a long term burn.

 Follow @fomofamily on Instagram!

 What about South America?
 We are definitely inspired by this post on traveling to Colombia with a toddler!

 All-Inclusive Resorts with a Toddler

 Are you craving a little more relaxation while still having a toddler friendly holiday?
-All-inclusive resorts are the way to go and are fun places for toddlers.
+All-inclusive resorts are the way to go and are a perfect vacation destination with a toddler.
 An all-inclusive resort with a toddler or baby means not having to worry about food and having easy access to the pool will allow you more time to sit back and relax.

 Here are all the resources you need to plan your family trip to the Mayan Riviera.

 Traveling while pregnant?
 Don’t miss these essential tips for planning the perfect babymoon!